|Data Catalog Users

 An ArcGIS Online web map is the main source of data for your dashboard.
-Your webmap should have at least one feature layer in it that you want to use as your thematic map in your dashboard.
-Please make sure to directly specify the relevant feature layers of your feature or map service in your web map as dashboard builder will not recognize them otherwise.
+Your web map should have at least one feature layer in it that you want to use as your thematic map in your dashboard.
+Please note that your feature layer has to be either a hosted feature layer or an ArcGIS Server feature layer.
+Feature collections or any other type of ArcGIS Online layers will not be recognized by Dashboard Builder.
+Please see the ArcGIS Online help for detailed information on feature layer types.

 The following are read from your web map: